Help shape your future electricity rates

 Phase 1: What we heard from you

-Between April and June 2021, we asked about how you use electricity and what’s important to you when it comes to the cost of electricity.
-We heard from more than 25,000 British Columbians through online surveys, virtual workshops, a telephone town hall, and smaller engagement sessions with Indigenous Nations and key stakeholder groups.
+Through Phase 1 (April to June 2021) of our engagement process, we asked about how you use electricity and what’s important to you when it comes to the cost of electricity.
+We heard from more than 25,000 British Columbians through online surveys, virtual workshops, a telephone town hall, and smaller sessions with Indigenous Nations and key stakeholder groups.

 Your input told us your two key priorities when it comes to future rate options are: